Iodanthus pinnatifidus (Michx.) Steud.

 Basis for Listing

-Iodanthus pinnatifidus is a southern plant that ranges northward in the Mississippi River drainage to Minnesota.
-This species is exceedingly rare in Minnesota, where it prefers moist or wet alluvial woods along the Mississippi and Root rivers.
+Iodanthus pinnatifidus (purple rocket) is a southern plant that ranges northward in the Mississippi River drainage to Minnesota.
+This species is exceedingly rare in Minnesota, where it prefers moist or wet alluvial woods along the Mississippi and tributary rivers (Paleozoic Plateau Section).
 When I. pinnatifidus was proposed as a state special concern species in 1984, there were only three historical records from Minnesota, dated 1886, 1902, and 1937.
 All were from hardwood forests in the southeastern corner of the state, but none had been relocated since their initial discovery.
-Since then, a comprehensive biological survey of the southeastern counties has been completed and just one population of this species was found.
+In 1988, a DNR botanist discovered a small population on a state Scientific and Natural Area and since then, two new occurrences of this species have been confirmed.

-Iodanthus pinnatifidus has stems up to 1 m (39 in.) tall, with thin leaves that are lanceolate to elliptic or oblong in shape with an acute or acuminate tip.
+Iodanthus pinnatifidus has stems up to 1 m (39 in.) tall with thin leaves that are lanceolate to elliptic or oblong in shape with an acute or acuminate tip.
 The leaf margins are commonly sharply dentate or laciniate.
 Leaves taper to a petiole-like base, frequently with appendages around the stem.
 The larger or lower leaves are often pinnatifid at the base with 1-4 pairs of small segments.
-Racemes elongate before anthesis (flowering).
+Racemes elongate before anthesis (flowering) and can become quite long.
 Flowers are violet to nearly white.
-Fruits are slender, widely divergent, 2-4 cm (0.8-1.6 in.) long.
-Valves of the fruit are covered with minute, transparent, short, blunt projections (Gleason and Cronquist 1991).
+Fruits are slender, widely divergent, and 2-4 cm (0.8-1.6 in.) long.
+Valves of the fruit are covered with short blunt transparent projections (Gleason and Cronquist 1991).

-Minnesota records of I. pinnatifidus are from floodplain forests (bottomlands) of the Mississippi and Root river valleys.
-These are seasonally flooded habitats typically dominated by Acer saccharinum (silver maple), Ulmus americana (American elm), and other deciduous trees.
+Minnesota records of I. pinnatifidus are from floodplain forests (bottomlands) of the Mississippi, Cannon and Root River valleys.
+These are seasonally flooded habitats, typically dominated by Acer saccharinum (silver maple), Ulmus americana (American elm), and other deciduous trees.